taskcluster/taskcluster-docs/docker-worker/index.md

 # Docker Worker

-This worker is designed to handle tasks on linix via [docker](http://www.docker.com/).
+This worker is designed to handle tasks on linux via [docker](http://www.docker.com/).

 The worker being based on docker allows you to execute just about any task that